-Preparing meals for cancer patients and delivering to their home is a wonderful gift for their entire family.
+This handy list Preparing meals for cancer patients and delivering them to their homes is a wonderful gift for their entire family.
 However, before taking meals to the family or preparing food for a cancer patient, here are some things you need to take into consideration.

 A Critical First Step

 Before even starting to prepare your first meal, the most commonly overlooked advice is sanitation.
 Cleanliness is absolutely critical when it comes to cancer patients because of how the immune system is affected by treatments such as radiation and chemotherapy.
 Start your meal preparation by completely sanitizing your utensils, dishes, and prepping surfaces to avoid any chance of sending germs along with your prepared meal.